amilworks/reinforcement_learning/README.md

 * A  computer vision program created by Google which uses a convolutional neural network to find and enhance patterns in images via algorithmic pareidolia, thus creating a dream-like hallucinogenic appearance in the deliberately over-processed images

 __Reinforcement Learning: An Introduction, Richard S. Sutton and Andrew G. Barto__
 * Oldie but a goodie.
 1998 old.
-Majority of inspiration.
+Majority of inspiration and documentation.
 The book is divided into three parts.
 Part I defines the reinforcement learning problem in terms of Markov decision processes.
 Part II provides basic solution methods: dynamic programming, Monte Carlo methods, and temporal-difference learning.
 Part III presents a unified view of the solution methods and incorporates artificial neural networks, eligibility traces, and planning.

+__Quantitative Journey, Outlace.com__
+* Excellent resource from a med student.
+More documentation and inspiration.
+He blogs about what he learns and about topics that stimulate his fascination with machine learning and artificial intelligence.